 Saddleback Mountain Larch Trees

-The world-famous Lake Louise Lake Larch Valley hike is a spectacular opportunity to enjoy golden larch trees in fall.
+The world-famous Lake Louise Larch Valley hike is a spectacular opportunity to enjoy golden larch trees in fall.
 But if you find the Larch Valley parking lot full (as is often the case), or you are looking for less crowds, the Saddleback Mountain hike is an excellent alternative to the Larch Valley hike.

 You will start encountering larch trees on the Saddleback Pass trail halfway through the hike.
 At this stage, the larch trees are occasional, but you’ll see a large forest of larches ahead on the northern slopes of Saddle Mountain.